hexojs/site/source/docs/helpers.md

 `orderby` | Order of categories | name
 `order` | Sort of order. `1`, `asc` for ascending; `-1`, `desc` for descending | 1
-`show_count` | Display the number of posts for each category | true `style` | Style to display the category list. `list` displays categories in an unordered list.  | list `separator` | Separator between categories.
+`show_count` | Display the number of posts for each category | true `style` | Style to display the category list. `list` displays categories in an unordered list.
+Use `false` or any other value to disable it. | list
+`separator` | Separator between categories.
 (Only works if `style` is not `list`) | , `depth` | Levels of categories to be displayed. `0` displays all categories and child categories; `-1` is similar to `0` but displayed in flat; `1` displays only top level categories. | 0
 `class` | Class name of category list. | category